FrancescoSaverioZuppichini/glasses-2.0/docs/tutorial/configurations.md

 ```

-Therefore, at any point in time I can recreate the model and load it's pretrained weights.
+Therefore, at any point in time, I can recreate the model and load its pretrained weights.

 ```python
 my_model_backbone_a_x.build().load_state_dict("/somewhere/my_model_backbone_a_x.pth")
 ```

 Now, what if I want to use `my_model_backbone_a_x` architecture but just change a small part?
-Maybe the numer of classes?
+Maybe the number of classes?

 ```python